microsoft/tyger/docs/guides/buffers.md

 increase parallelism with the `--dop` parameter (by default, up to 16 blobs are uploaded concurrently).

+The `--flush-interval` parameter specifies the maximum time interval that data is accumulated before being sent to the remote service.
+This is to avoid buffering for an excessive amount of time when the incoming data rate is low.

-Additionally, you can specify the blob size with `--block-size`, for example, `--block-size 16M`.
+You can specify the block size with `--block-size`, for example, `--block-size 16M`.
 The default block size is 4MB.
-No data is sent until the specified block size is reached or the stream ends.

 Instead of standard in, you can use `-i|--input` to read from a file or named pipe.